dustinpfister/blog_posts/_posts/python-standard-library-json.md

 print(state)
 ```

+This is just a basic silly little thing, but I would not have to put much more time into something such as this to have a very basic little command line based game of some kind.

 ## 4 - Conclusion

 The JSON format is a standard format for data serialization that is used in web development.
 I also often find myself using it as a way to store data also, but there are many other formats that might be a better option when it comes to some kinds of applications.
 One drawback about JSON is that it does not support comments, so it is not the best option when it comes to a config file format.
+Other standards for data serialization such as yaml do support comments so there are other options that are better suited for certain other tasks.